 This is very similar to Les Jardins Philosophiques from the sister property Bouscasse, with a bit more nutty lightly oxidative notes that almost points you to Jura Blanc.
 Textured body contrasts the crisp acidity nicely.

 Bought the bottle at the winery in France.
 Raspberry and dark fruit bouquet.
 Delicate up front.
 Soft earthy taste in the middle.
 Leather and vanilla(?) on the back.
 Medium earthy finish.
 Perfect with Chicago deep dish pizza!
-Definitely not a fruit bomb from California! — 9 months ago
+Definitely not a fruit bomb from California! — a year ago